chainguard-dev/melange/docs/LINTER.md

 ### Disabling lints

 When a lint fails, it is sending a clear signal that something is wrong.
-Therefore, ints should only be disabled after discussion with other team members ensuring it is in fact the right thing to do.
+Therefore, lints should only be disabled after discussion with other team members ensuring it is in fact the right thing to do.

 When in doubt, assume the linter is correct, and a true problem exists.
 Follow the guidance given by the lint diagnostic to fix it.